 Neuroscience and psychology of sleep lab (NaPS)

 Sleep is critical for both health and cognition.
-Our lab is developing ways to manipulate sleep in order to maximise its beneficial properties.
+Our lab is developing ways to manipulate sleep to maximise its beneficial properties.

 - Understand how memory replay in sleep influences consolidation, and specifically determine how memory replay: